nsk1207/fastpages_nathan/_posts/2023-01-30-cbmidtermblog.md

 ---
 toc: true
+layout: post
-title: Collegeboard MC Part 2
+title: CB MC 2
-layout: default
+comments: true
 ---

 ## Here is my overall score on the MC.
 I got a 45/50, which is a 90